haddocking/haddock-runner/docs/src/usage.md

 # Usage

-This chapter will go over the steps needed to use `haddock-tools`.
+This chapter will go over the steps needed to use `haddock-runner`.

 1. [Writing the input file list of the targets `input.list`](./setup-a-benchmark.md)
 2. [Writing a `run-haddock.sh` script](./writing-a-run-haddock.sh-script.md)